rkluger68/cpycourse/docs/training/main-course/context-managers.md

 ```

+A context manager object gets *entered* through the `with` statement execution
+and *exits* when the `with` code block ends.

-Useful tools for easily creating context managers are in the
+Useful tools for easily creating context managers can be found in the
 [stdlib `contextlib`](https://docs.python.org/3/library/contextlib.html).